avarant/blog/src/content/blog/using-cursor-effectively.md

 ### 1.1 Enable models and settings

 Enable Gemini 2.5 Pro in your Cursor Settings.
-See list of models supported models [here](https://docs.cursor.com/models).
+See list of supported models [here](https://docs.cursor.com/models).
 See [guide](https://x.com/ericzakariasson/status/1922434149568430304) on when to use which models.

 <!-- Enable *Full folder contents* under Cursor Settings → Features. -->